 Do Do Social Work

-Dr. Paul is an ageing wannabe who has just finished a PhD and wants everyone to know it.
+Dr. Paul is an ageing wannabe who has finished a PhD and written a book and wants everyone to know it.
 Sarah is far too nice for her own good and has been duped into taking part in this vanity project.

 More importantly, Paul's long suffering husband Gareth hates it when social workers talk social work ALL THE TIME.
 So maybe this podcast will help them vent a bit and get it out of their system, so he can get back to watching the telly in peace, without interruptions.